laurimi/npgi/README.md

 ### Solving a continuous-state Dec-POMDP
 You can look at the files `solve_graphsensing.cpp`, `GraphSensingProblem.h` and `GraphSensingProblem.cpp` to see how you can define your own problem with a continuous state.
+More details on this problem and the algorithm variant that solves them is provided in the journal article linked above.

 # Authors
-* Mikko Lauri - University of Hamburg, Hamburg, Germany
+* [Mikko Lauri](https://laurimi.github.io) - University of Hamburg, Hamburg, Germany

 # License
 Licensed under the Apache 2.0 license - see [LICENSE](LICENSE) for details.